petrukhnov/robocar2019.makerobots.eu/README.md

 # Rules

 Robot should be 40x40x40 cm max.
-It should have 4 leds of same color at the top arranged in line or square.
+It should have led/lamp at the top clearly visible.

 Robot could be remote controlled wireless/wired or be autonomous.

-Leds should indicate on which row it is currently.

 There will be sequence of sectors published at the beginning of live event.